 All companies are required to keep a Register of People with Significant Control (PSC) and to file relevant information at Companies House.
 At Jamesons, we can provide guidance on PSC obligation in the Witney area.

-From 6 April 2016 broadly all companies (except certain listed companies) are required to keep a register of people with significant control (PSC register) and, from 30 June 2016, file relevant information at Companies House.
+All companies (except certain listed companies) are required to keep a register of people with significant control (PSC register) and, file relevant information at Companies House.
 This requirement is in addition to those in respect of existing registers.

-The requirement to keep a PSC register has been introduced with the objective of increasing transparency over control and ownership of UK companies.
+The requirement to keep a PSC register has the objective of increasing transparency over control and ownership of UK companies.
 However, this places additional obligations on companies, their officers and the people with significant control over them.

 What are the requirements?